agilekidz/documents/individual-report/week6/carl-holmberg-w6.md

 ## What do I want to learn or understand better?
 I want to better understand why we made some of the descisions that we made early in the project.
 I want to better understand what can be done in the case that the tasks run out.
-We discussed slack tasks.
+We discussed using slack tasks to help when people don't have any tasks left to do.
-It feels like a waste if you underestimate that some people should just sit of time.
+It feels like a waste if you overestimate the time the tasks in the sprint will take, that some people should just do nothing for the rest of the sprint.
+This is not an optimal case but we had this problem so we thought a bit about it.

 ## How can I help someone else, or the entire team, to learn something new?
 I can try to prepare for the coming report so that I can be of use when are going to write.